Notes on Twig 14

 2434 HILL Fanny Elizabeth C1901

-2423 LEVRETT Sarah C1861; C1881 a widow, living in Edmonton with four of her children; C1891 living next door to her son James and his family.
+2423 LEVERETT Sarah C1861: with her four sons and her brother, Richard Leverett); C1881 a widow, living in Edmonton with four of her children; C1891 living next door to her son James and his family.

 3475 MILLINGTON May Pauline The GRO index has two names for the marriage record: May P MILLINGTON and May P LOWE.
 She was born May P Millington in Islington in 1915.
 She married Ernest A Lowe in Islington in Q3 1937, and then William L Goodman in Islington in Q2 1940.
 I have not been able to find out what happened to either of these earlier husbands.

-2433 MILLS Nellie Pentney Nellie was born in Sydney in 1889 but came to England early in life as she appears in the 1901 census.
+2433 MILLS Nellie Pentney Nellie was born in Sydney in 1889 but came to England early in life as she appears in the 1891 census aged 16 months.

 2435 PLUCK Alice Rhoda E C1901.
 Nothing found after 1901.